andybalholm/redwood/starlark.md

 ### `filter_request`

 For each HTTP request that Redwood receives, it calls the `filter_request` function.
-The function’s parameter isa `Request` object, which gives information about the request and lets you customize how Redwood handles it.
+The function’s parameter is a `Request` object, which gives information about the request and lets you customize how Redwood handles it.

 The `Request` object has the following attributes: